Washington, D.C., in the American Civil War: Lincoln's assassination

 On April 14, 1865, just days after the end of the war, Lincoln was shot in Ford's Theater by John Wilkes Booth during the play Our American Cousin.
 At 7:22 the next morning, Lincoln died in the house across the street, the first American president to be assassinated.
 Secretary of War Edwin M. Stanton said, "Now he belongs to the ages" (or perhaps "angels").
 The residents and visitors to the city experienced a wide array of reactions, from stunned disbelief to rage.
+Stanton took charge of the situation, directing the response to the assassination.
 Stanton immediately closed off most major roads and bridges, and the city was placed under martial law.
 Scores of residents and workers were questioned during the growing investigation, and some were detained or arrested on suspicion of having aided the assassins or for a perception that they were withholding information.
+Despite the bridges being closed, Booth was able to escape the city as the sentries were not aware of the assassination.

+Also attacked was Secretary of State William Henry Seward, who was attacked by Booth's accomplice, Lewis Powell.
+However, Seward survived.

 Lincoln's body was displayed in the Capitol rotunda, and thousands of Washington residents and as throngs of visitors stood in long queues for hours to glimpse the fallen president.
 Hotels and restaurants were filled to capacity, bringing an unexpected windfall to their owners.
 Following the identification and eventual arrest of the actual conspirators, the city was the site of the trial and execution of several of the assassins, and Washington was again the center of the nation's media attention.